 I stuck with the Age of Empires series for several years, and I also dabbled in other popular games as they were released over the next several years.

 I wasn’t addicted by any means, and I had plenty of other hobbies as a kid, but I’m not going to pretend that video games didn’t have an influence on my development (or my current love for military history!)

 I haven’t played video games for a few years now, and save for the odd Halo night with some friends, I don’t really get many chances to.
 As we get older, responsibilities and life have a way of taking up more of our time and some hobbies just don’t seem worth it anymore.

 But, what if playing video games wasn’t an absolute waste of time?

 What if it was possible to take a childhood hobby, add some adult reasoning and drive to the mix, and ultimately transform something that brings us joy into something that also brings us some return as well?

 Well, that’s also the reason I decided to write this post.

-I want to outline how anyone with a love for gaming can take their hobby and incorporate ways to monetize their time, develop some useful skills in the process, and learn.
+I want to outline how anyone with a love for gaming can take their hobby and incorporate ways to make money by playing video games, develop some useful skills in the process, and learn.

 Granted, these ideas will never quite beat the carefree days of sitting down for an uninterrupted gaming session, but they might give you a reason to add a bit of nostalgia back into your life!